mh-pedro/mh-pedro/README.md

 - Visitant Student at University of L'Aquila, Italy || May.
 2024 - Nov.
 2024
 - PhD Student in Physics at the Federal University of Paraíba, Brazil || Aug.
 2021 - Jul.
 2025
-- Master's Student in Physics Energy at the Federal University of Paraíba, Brazil || Aug.
+- Master's Degree in Physics Energy at the Federal University of Paraíba, Brazil || Aug.
 2019 - Jul.
 2021
 - Physics at the Federal University of Paraíba, Brazil || May.
 2013 - Sept.
 2019

 ## Hard skills: